Our 2016 Incredible Family Travel Experiences

-Around New Year we were super inspired by people’s #bestof2016 favourite things, best experiences, photos and destinations.
-We are now one quarter the way through 2017 and the post that was started amidst the weeks of Summer school holidays has just been finished!
+This is a list of our 2016 incredible family travel experiences.
+Around the New Year we were super inspired by people’s #bestof2016 favorite things, best experiences, photos and destinations.
+Now one quarter way through 2017, the post that started amidst the weeks of Summer school holidays is finished!

 This is a family travel blog that we do for ‘fun’, and in our spare time (huh, what’s that?).
 Folks with kids know that there is never a spare minute.
 And, for us, the kids have to come first. .